ibrahimsaggaf/EGsCL/README.md

   pages={...},
   year={...},
   publisher={...},
-  note={Submitted for publication to ..., July 2024}
+  note={Submitted for publication to NAR Genomics and Bioinformatics, July 2024.}
 }
 ```